1EdTech/lti-1-3-php-library/UPGRADES.md

 ## 3.0 to 4.0

-### New method implemented on the `ILtiServiceConnector`
+### New methods implemented on the `ILtiServiceConnector`

-Version 4.0 introduced changes to the `Packback\Lti1p3\Interfaces\ILtiServiceConnector` interface, the following methods:
+Version 4.0 introduced changes to the `Packback\Lti1p3\Interfaces\ILtiServiceConnector` interface, adding the following methods:

 - `setDebuggingMode()`
 - `makeRequest()`